openimis/rest_api_c-sharp/README.md

 # openIMIS REST API

 The openIMIS REST API is intended to replace the openIMIS Web Services.
+It allows the openIMIS mobile phone applications to connect and exchange openIMIS related data.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes. <!--See deployment for notes on how to deploy the project on a live system.-->
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites